Our exchange programmes let you pursue your studies and immerse yourself in new cultural experiences.

 You don’t need to be a language student or necessarily even know another language to go on exchange - there are opportunities for students in most subject areas to experience the excitement of a year abroad.

-Last year around 400 students studied at one of our international partner universities in countries as diverse as Australia, Canada, the US, Mexico, Singapore and South Korea.
+Last year more than 400 students studied at one of our international partner universities in countries as diverse as Australia, Canada, the US, Mexico, Singapore and South Korea.

 With the support of the European Commission through the framework of the Erasmus+ Programme, more than 500 students studied or worked in Europe.